UTM Builder

 9. Copy the URL: Click "Copy URL" to copy the full tagged URL to your clipboard.
 Paste it into your ad platform, email template, social post, or any other distribution channel.

 10. Document Your Tags: Keep a spreadsheet of all UTM-tagged URLs with their parameter values.
 This is essential for maintaining consistency and understanding your analytics data months later.
+You can also verify your landing page optimization with the SEO analyzer before launching campaigns.

-Practical Use Cases
+Practical Use Cases for UTM Tracking

 • Google Ads Campaigns: Every ad in your Google Ads account should use a UTM-tagged destination URL with utm_source=google, utm_medium=cpc, utm_term matching the target keyword, and utm_campaign identifying the ad group or campaign.
 This lets you correlate Google Ads cost data with Google Analytics conversion data for true ROI analysis.